William Pullen: Arctic

 He returned to the navy in 1842, and was stationed on HMS Columbia surveying the Saint John River and the Bay of Fundy, being promoted to lieutenant in the process in 1846.
 He married Abigail Louisa Berton at Saint John, New Brunswick, in 1845.
 By 1848 it was clear that Franklin was lost in the Arctic.
-Three expeditions were sent out: John Ross (Arctic explorer) through the Parry Channel, the Rae–Richardson Arctic Expedition down the Mackenzie River and one through the Bering Strait.
+Three expeditions were sent out: James Clark Ross through the Parry Channel, the Rae–Richardson Arctic Expedition down the Mackenzie River and one through the Bering Strait.
 HMS Plover under Commander Thomas Moore was sent from England to join the Herald under Henry Kellett which was already in the Pacific.
 The Plover was a poor sailer, did not make rendezvous and wintered in Providence Bay, Siberia, where William Hulme Hooper made ethnographic observations.
 The Herald picked up supplies in Panama, went to Kamchatka, waited for the Plover at Kotzebue Sound and on 29 September returned south.
 Next year, on 15 July 1849, the two ships came together at Kotzebue Sound.
 What happened to them after is not clear from the sources below.